pietro-lopes/FTB-Quests-Lang-Splitter/README.md

 Fills missing lang entries based on `en_us` locale and runs the split.

+*Note: you can check at debug.log which entries were added.*

 ```bash
 /langsplitter fill_missing_translation <replace_unmerged> <locale>
 ```

 - `purge_merged`

-When you load or reload the quest and there are available split files to be read, they are merged into the original file and after that renamed to .snb_merged.
+When you load or reload the quest and there are available split files to be read, they are merged into the original file and after that renamed to .snbt_merged.
 You can use this command to purge them from the folder if you don't like seeing those.

 ```bash
 /langsplitter purge_merged